 We acknowledge that not every woman has the same opportunity to take part in Armpits4August and that in a racist, sexist, transphobic and lesbophobic society, some women, especially some women of colour or transsexual women, may simply not have the option to grow their body hair as a political act without it having personal consequences, such as increased harrassment or having treatment withheld.
 We hope that, if this and similar campaigns are successful in changing social attitudes about body hair and femininity, it will become easier in the future for more and more women to participate.

-We welcome comment, debate, encouragement and criticism on twitter, the facebook group or via email, especially from those who have experienced the intersections of oppression (race, class, gender, ethnicity, ability, sexual orientation etc.) differently/additionally to ourselves, and are keen to engage with critiques of the limitations of such a project as well as its benefits in order to make it as inclusive as possible.
-We do not, however, welcome any attempts to tell us that post-pubescent women with body hair (no matter how much) are disgusting, unhygienic, ‘unnatural,’ etc. Nor will we accept any form of misogyny, sexism, racism, homophobia, disableism, classism or any anti-feminist/trans*/queer rhetoric or other such hateful speech: these comments and emails will be deleted.
+We welcome comment, debate, encouragement and criticism on twitter, the facebook group or via email, especially from women who have experienced the intersections of oppression (race, class, gender, ethnicity, ableism, sexual orientation etc.) differently/additionally to ourselves, and are keen to engage with critiques of the limitations of such a project as well as its benefits in order to make it as inclusive as possible.
+We do not, however, welcome any attempts to tell us that post-pubescent women with body hair (no matter how much) are disgusting, unhygienic, ‘un-natural,’ etc. Nor will we accept any form of misogyny, sexism, racism, homophobia, classism or any anti-feminist/trans/queer rhetoric or other such hateful speech: these comments and emails will be deleted.